jjenco/website/_pages/projects.md

 layout: page
 title: Research
 permalink: /projects/
-description: My current research interests can be group in the following research projects.
+description: My current research interests can be grouped in the following research projects.
 ---

 {% for project in site.projects %}